Sony A77 Comparison Review

 The Sony Alpha SLT-A77 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in August 2011 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Sony A77 has a Camera Elo of 2023.
+Is the Sony A77 a good camera?
+The A77 has a Camera Elo of 1951.
 This rating puts the A77 among the top 40 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the A77 also ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Digital single lens reflex|

 |470 shots per battery charge|

 |143 x 104 x 81 mm, 732 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.